-The activities in the Lignocellulose Dissolution and Regeneration for the Development of New Sustainable Materials research line, focused on the development on a new NMR methodologies to characterize the solution state of cellulose dopes; and how scattering and rheology could be coupled to infer on the solution properties of cellulose in aqueous tetrabutylammoium hydroxide.
-The role of cyclodextrins on the dissolution performance of lignocellulose was also evaluated.
+This research line, focuses on the development on new NMR methodologies to characterize the solution state of cellulose dopes; and how scattering and rheology could be coupled to infer on the solution properties of cellulose in aqueous tetrabutylammoium hydroxide.
+The role of cyclodextrins on the dissolution performance of lignocellulose is also evaluated.